 Zabka’s adrenaline spiked.
 “A problem?!
 You’re goddamn right there’s a problem!
 The chicken is under-fucking-cooked!”

 “I’m so sorry.
 Let me take care of that and get you a new salad.”

 “No. I’ll handle this myself.”
 Zabka stood with his plate, marched toward the kitchen, and slammed through the aluminum swinging-door.
 “Who the fuck made my salad?!”

-“She’s out at the bar.”
+“She was out at the bar.”
+He was shaking.

-“Good.
-Take me to her.”
+“Take me to her.”
 Zabka punched his palm.
 “Let’s go, motherfucker.”

 Scene 0 | Scene 1